getreu/tp-note/docs/source/tpnote--manpage.md

 code is now embedded in the HTML output with '`<style>{{ note_css }}</style>`'

-## Choose your favorite web browser as note viewer
+## Choose your favourite web browser as note viewer

 Once the note is rendered into HTML, Tp-Note's internal HTTP server connects to a random port at the '`localhost`' interface where the rendition is served to